Travelling by public transport in Barcelona is restricted to essential journeys only as the city maintains Covid-19 restrictions.

 Throughout Catalunya, Google reports an 81% decrease in mobility at transit stations in the period March 6 – April 17:

-Next to the changes in traffic seen by public transport operators, Barcelona’s biking scheme has also been stopped between March 16 until April 23 in order to limit the spread of the disease.
+Besides the changes in traffic from public transport operators, Barcelona’s biking scheme has also been stopped between March 16 until April 23 to limit the spread of the disease.
 The service is now open again to the public although with strict hygienic recommendations.